 Note: Quotas and landings are in millions of pounds (mp) whole weight.
-In 2014, the season length was estimated based on an ACT of 4.312 mp, reduced from the 5.390 mp quota.
+Beginning in 2014, the season length was estimated based on an ACT, reduced from the recreational sector ACL (quota) by 20%.
 Source: Southeast Fisheries Science Center (SEFSC) annual catch limit dataset, including calibrated landings from the Marine Recreational Information Program (MRIP), Texas Parks and Wildlife Department (TPWD), and the Southeast Region Headboat Survey (SRHS) (May 2015).